 This globally recognized credential from Computing Technology Industry Association (CompTIA) validates baseline skills needed to perform core security functions.
 Security+ covers a wide range of essential topics in today’s digital security realm, from attacks and vulnerabilities to risk management, governance, effective policy writing and implementation, cyber awareness, compliance and more.

 The recent update (Security+ SY0-601) aligns with current working practitioners’ demands in the cybersecurity or InfoSec field.

 Why is the Security+ in demand?

 Many reasons make this certification one of the most sought after, especially by professionals in the first stages of their careers.

 First of all, this vendor-neutral credential covers a wide range of hot topics (see the Security+ (SY0-601) certification exam objectives) in a way that stresses not only knowledge but also its application.
 CompTIA uses questions on a wide variety of scenarios, making the Security+ PBQs exam able to validate hands-on skills and the problem-solving abilities that employers are desperately looking for in their hired employees these days.
 Particular focus is on candidates’ knowledge of mitigation techniques or controls to secure an environment.

-What’s more, the wide range of topics makes this certification valuable for a large variety of positions and a good option for entry-level professionals and useful addition to the careers of seasoned IT specialists who want to add cybersecurity to their list of skills.
+What’s more, the wide range of topics makes this certification valuable for a large variety of positions and a good option for entry-level professionals.
+It’s also a useful addition to the careers of seasoned IT specialists who want to add cybersecurity to their list of skills.

-Since it also fulfills the DoD 8570 compliance, it is one of the certifications of choice for those who aspire to government positions.
+Since it also fulfills the DoD 8570 compliance, it is one of the certifications of choice for those seeking government positions.